MLChain/MLChain/api/core/model_runtime/docs/en_US/customizable_model_scale_out.md

 - Exception Error Mapping

-When a model invocation error occurs, it should be mapped to the runtime's specified `InvokeError` type, enabling Dify to handle different errors appropriately.
+When a model invocation error occurs, it should be mapped to the runtime's specified `InvokeError` type, enabling Mlchain to handle different errors appropriately.

 Runtime Errors: